Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

 This procedure has to be followed after a load drop.

-The MotoSuiveur Unit carries the load.
+The MotoSuiveur Unit bears the load.

 .. list-table:: Procedure n°6-1 : Recovery after load arrest - Operation from the hardware buttons
    :widths: 5 95